rodrigodiasnoronha/rodrigodiasnoronha/README.md

 More about me:
 - :rocket: I’m currently working as a freelancer developer
-- :school: I'm a Information Systems student
+- :school: I'm a Software Engineer student

 <br/>